dcxSt/DATA_SILSO_HISTO_search/README.md

 **Stacked Area Charts.ipynb**  [code blocks = 20]  Some stacked area charts of the data, it's purpose is similar to the event-plot but allows us to see more clearely how the tables are constructed from 1860 to 1870.
 The stacked area charts also allows us to see where there are not many observations being made.
 Unfortunately the method is not optimally designed, it does the job but you may have to wait a while for it to load...
 For instance it takes about 1 minuet to load a 40 year time interval which is NOT GOOD :(, you shoulda taken comp 257 lol, if you wanna make inneficient algorithems at least do it in c or java or smt...
 The fluctuations you see in the drawings are seasonal.

-**suspicious sunspots plots.ipynb**  [code blocks = 23]  This notebook displays sunspot numbers which are unusually big.
+**suspicious sunspots plots.ipynb**  [code blocks = 22]  This notebook displays sunspot numbers which are unusually big.
 Here is also where the graphs that show the edits I made to Tacchini's data is stored.

 **random_plots_and_graphs.ipynb**  [code blocks = 14]  Here there are the plots where I discovered Carrington and Kew's anomalous data which turned out to be the area measurements

+**kremsmunster.ipynb**  [code blocks = 9]  This is a jupyter notebook to plot the mysterious kremsmunster activity.

 **derived_plots.ipynb**  [code blocks = 8]  Shitty notebook that isn't very useful, I think I made this one before the other two, it has some Secchi plots as well as Carrington plots